EpsilonSolutions/netscaler-command-reference/docs/cs/cs-vserver/cs-vserver.md

 <b>policyName</b>
 Name of the policy from which to unbind the content switching virtual server.
 Note: To unbind the content switching virtual server from the default policy, do not specify a value for this parameter.

+<b>type</b>
+For rewrite policies, the traffic flow to which the policy applies.
+Note: This parameter applies only to rewrite policies, because content switching policies are evaluated only at request time.
+Possible values: REQUEST, RESPONSE

+<b>priority</b>
+Priority number of the policy from which to unbind the content switching virtual server.
+Minimum value: 1

 <b>lbvserver</b>
 The virtual server name (created with the add lb vserver command) to which content will be switched.